 , Answering FAQ'sTurboTax Employee

 When you are legally married living in a community property state or country and are filing separate federal income tax returns, community property laws affect how you figure each of your incomes on your return.
-While some states have recognized same-sex marriages, partnerships, and/or unions for some time, the IRS only recently started recognizing legal marriages for same-sex partners.
+While some states have recognized same-sex marriages, partnerships, and/or civil unions for some time, the IRS only recently started recognizing legal marriages for same-sex partners.
 For more information.

 IRS Form 8958 is used for married couples in community property states who choose to file married filing separately (MFS).
 This form is used to determine the allocation of tax amounts between married partners filing married filing separately, This form is also for RDPs with community property rights who live in Nevada.